 We have successfully trialled and introduced interlinings made from recycled polyester, and have introduced fabrics from suppliers with certifications regarding responsible forestry management.

 The majority of hangers we use for shipping are made from recycled plastics.
-We aim to recycle as many hangers as possible, with all hangers from our flagship store being returned to our London factories for re-use.
+We aim to recycle as many hangers as possible, with all hangers being returned to our London factories for re-use.

 90% of all garments in our wholesale orders are delivered in either 100% recyclable or biodegradable polybags, and packed in fully recyclable & compostable cardboard boxes, sealed with fully recyclable tape.
 We encourage all of our wholesale customers to recycle all packaging delivered by us.